About Davina Shefet

-After completing an internship in 2014 at Christian Lacroix in the graphic design and print department, Davina Shefet went on to become one of the finalists in the « Meilleurs Dessinateurs » (Best Drawers) contest held by the French newspaper Libération in 2014.
+After completing an internship in 2014 at Christian Lacroix, Davina went on to become one of the finalists in the « Meilleurs Dessinateurs » (Best Drawers) contest held by the French newspaper Libération in 2014.

 She was a finalist at the «Entrepreneurs des Métiers d’Art» contest organized by the Institut des Métiers d’Arts and Ernest and Young for the fashion brand project.

-She was featured in Bo Bedre in November 2018, Elle Denmark in February 2019, in Saatchi Art Collection « Meet the New Figurative Painters » in May 2018 and in House & Garden Uk in November 2019.
+She was featured in Bo Bedre in November, Elle Denmark, in Saatchi Art Collection « Meet the New Figurative Painters », House & Garden Uk, Coveteur and many blogs.

-Davina Shefet had her solo exhibition «Opium Dreams» from the 18th of November 2019 til the 18th of January 2020 at the Leslie Curran Gallery in Florida.
+Davina Shefet had her solo exhibition «Opium Dreams» in 2020 at the Leslie Curran Gallery in Florida where she is still represented.

 To visit her complete portfolio and cv click over HERE